 Use of Strengths = Effectiveness + Enjoyment

 Here is the thing, though, when you use your strengths, you are much more effective in your work.
 The deliberate application of your foremost skills, talents and traits has optimal effects on your success as a leader.
 That makes an incredible difference in how you feel, in your relationship with your team and your organization’s outcomes.

 If you have not identified your strengths here are three places you can look.

 When you get clear on your strengths and utilize them more, you’ll begin by finding you are more effective in your work.
 Even more than that, as you get better at doing the things you are already good at, you’ll see stronger relationships and more enjoyment at work.

 Question: What is one of the strengths you already have and use daily?

 Fundamental to successful leadership is the formation of a heightened level of self-awareness.
 Sadly, too many managers spend more time finger-pointing than spending time doing introspective reflection.
 It is when you spend time curiously exploring what is going on in our minds and bodies, that we are better able to respond to the intricacies of running an organization.

 Getting a sense of who you really are is critical

-Self-awareness helps you to explore who you are individually.
+Self-awareness helps you to explore who you are.
 Putting your attention on yourself helps you to find clarity on what is critical, meaningful and necessary for you.
 Further, this inner contemplation facilitates your understanding of why all of that is so dang important.
 Your insights into your unique traits and your individual personality guide you in being more impactful in your interactions with the world.

 Self-awareness and the strong leader